Jimreed91/weather_smash/README.md

 # weather_smash
-## Quick project to learn a bit of bash script
+## Quick first time experimenting with bash scripting
 ## leverages https://home.openweathermap.org/ and https://ipinfo.io/ apis

 Weather smash is a little shell script to pull some details about the current weather quickly from the commandline.
 It also gives the